codeimpossible/codeimpossible.github.com/_posts/2012-04-13-Getting-started-with-NodeJS-on-Windows.md

     $ npm install mongodb

 BOOM, you've got the mongodb library for Node.
 All set.
 If you pull down a node app and want to make sure you have all the dependencies installed you just do this in the root of the app:

     $ npm install

 This will read the `package.json` in the root of the app and download all of the dependencies that you are missing.

-Your first NodeJS App
+**Your first NodeJS App**

 Creating a nodejs app is really simple, create new folder on your machine.
 Anywhere will do.

-Now, let&#39;s add a package: (*currently v2.5.9 is the most recent version that works correctly)*:
+Now, let's add a package: (*currently v2.5.9 is the most recent version that works correctly)*:

     $ npm install express@2.5.9

 ExpressJS is a web framework (like rails or django or asp.net) for Node.
 You can run `express` from a command line and it will create a whole project scaffold for you.
-We&#39;re not going to do that right now.
-We&#39;re just going to use express to handle routing for our server.
+We're not going to do that right now.
+We're just going to use express to handle routing for our server.

 First thing we'll need to have is some variables.
 We need to load ExpressJS so we can set options and setup routes.
 Then we'll need to create our app, and then maybe a configuration variable to store settings.